How to Make the Best Los Angeles 10 Day Itinerary Ever

 Let’s face it, ten days is a bit long for many city breaks.
 You end up needing a holiday from your holiday…from your holiday (very meta).
 But Los Angeles is the metaphorical (still meta) equivalent of a bunch of toddlers stacked on top of each other in a long raincoat in an effort to get into a nightclub.
 In other words, it gives off the impression that it’s one big city, but is in actual fact a flurry of trendy little neighbourhoods showing off their idiosyncratic little boutiques and vegan cafés.
 And that’s not to mention the beach resorts, theme parks and canals that make Los Angeles more like its own solar system than a city.
 And, like space, it’s apparently infinite, its outer edges dominated by further Californian attractions, including desert parks and hip coastal districts.

-Here’s a Los Angeles 10 day itinerary that’ll help you visit each of the many planets in southern California’s little solar system.
+At Plum Guide, we do all the hard work so you don't have to, so here’s a Los Angeles 10 day itinerary that’ll help you visit each of the many planets in southern California’s little solar system.
 (I’m talking about the neighbourhoods, not actual planets, although there is a Planet Hollywood in the airport, so that’s something.)

 Wake up at the Sidewalk Café on Venice Boardwalk.
 Well, hopefully wake up in one of the world's best vacation homes in Los Angeles (thanks, Plum Guide), but then eat at one of those spots.
 Malibu sounds pretty cool right?
 It looks it too, so head on down there and rent water sports equipment for some prime belly flop opportunities.
 Work on your tan in the Paradise Cove Beach and rub sandy shoulders with the rich and famous on the Carbon Beach.
 Dine at the Tar & Roses or the Water Grill Santa Monica.

-The Santa Monica pier is the double-headed colossus you see on the postcards.
+The Santa Monica Pier is the double-headed colossus you see on the postcards.
 Take a photo of your partner or kids holding one of those postcards in the exact same position as its image, to freak everyone out a bit.
 Allow the little ones exactly five minutes to enjoy the Ferris wheel and the arcade games, before rushing them off to the fashion stores of Third Street Promenade.
 It stays open until late, so the kids will be livid.
 Not to worry, they’ll enjoy some grub in the Gallery Food Hall.
 Travelling without children?
 Lucky you.
 Try some of the cocktails in one of the Santa Monica bars that stay open into the morning.

 Find yourself conscious in your remarkable Plum Guide home and go out for breakie at Gjusta (you don’t have to be able to pronounce it to enjoy it) bakery or the Café Gratitude (sounds like they’re angling for a big tip).
 Saunter along the banks of the Venice Canals in the afternoon and frequent the exclusive Felix or Shima restaurants.